Skip to content

 Teaching seminars

 I love to travel around the world for training and sharing my stuff.
-So far I have been invited to teach at seminars in Sweden, Latvia, Turkey, Hungary, Germany, Holland, Finland and Australia.
+So far I have been invited to teach at seminars in Sweden, Latvia, Turkey, Hungary, Germany, Holland, Finland, Australia and Estonia.
 If you are interested to invite me for a seminar, please contact me.

 後書 End note